GoldRepublic

 What is the outlook for the price of gold?

-Analysts predict a further rise in the price of gold in 2025 due to global economic uncertainties, inflation and geopolitical tensions.
+Analysts predict a further rise in the gold price in 2026 due to global economic uncertainties, inflation, and geopolitical tensions.

 Frequently asked questions